MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-credentials.md

 ---
 ms.assetid: d8bb718e-9ecc-4839-926f-1bc0df246bf6
 title: How to Set Credentials for Accessing UNIX and Linux Computers
-description: This article describes how to configure credentials required to securely manage UNIX and Linux comptuers with Operations Manager 2016.
+description: This article describes how to configure credentials required to securely manage UNIX and Linux computers with Operations Manager 2016.
 author: jyothisuri
 ms.author: jsuri
 manager: mkluck